In this article, I will share how professional traders choose leverage for a $50 account.

 How to manage leverage risk with $50

-The risk of trading $50 with leverage is going to be the same.
+The risk of trading $50 with a multiplier is going to be the same.

-The only thing that will lower your risk factor is by lowering the leverage ratio.
+The only thing that will lower your risk factor is by lowering the ratio.

 The most common risk factor is the margin call, which means that your broker sends you a warning message telling you that you are running low on maintenance margin.